nus-cs2103-AY2223S2/tp/docs/team/jerrrren.md

 * **Contributions to the UG:**
 Contributed add leave, delete leave, add leave in range and list employee in leave commands for UG

 * **Contributions to the DG:**
 Contributed add leave, delete leave, add leave in range and list employee in leave commands for UG.
-Contributed to explanation of leave class in UG
+Contributed to explanation of leave class in UG Contributed to Leave and employee Use cases in UG Created UML diagrams for leave classes

 * **Contributions to team-based tasks**
 - Updated UG user stories
+- Contributed to Leave and employee Use cases in UG
 - Reviewed PR #205, #202, #92